thephpleague/period/README.md

 #### Period::getDuration()

-Returns the period duration as a `DateInterval` object.
+Returns the duration as a `DateInterval` object.

 #### Period::getRange($interval)